Iran nuclear talks went to the wire and beyond

 Ahmadinejad’s diatribes against the West had persuaded the European Union to join Washington in imposing sanctions on Iran, and the leadership in Tehran eventually opted for negotiations.

+Meetings between senior U.S. and Iranian officials use to be big news.
+But now they meet so regularly that it is barely newsworthy, which diplomats say is proof of how much things have changed since Rouhani took office.
+U.S. and Iranian officials regularly chat outside the negotiating rooms at hotels.

+But despite the increased cordiality between Iranian and U.S. officials, relations between the two countries are still not back to normal.

-Zarif was summoned before parliament in January after images of him and Kerry strolling together by Lake Geneva provoked outcry among hard-liners.
+Zarif was summoned before parliament in January after images of him and Kerry strolling together along Lake Geneva provoked an outcry among hard-liners.

+After that, Kerry was wary of allowing photographer snap pictures of him and Zarif during their strolls.

-Although Rouhani and Zarif wanted a deal, it was not always clear that Khamenei did too.
+Although Rouhani and Zarif always wanted a deal, it was never clear that the leadership in Tehran, including Khamenei, shared their views.

-The first sign things were going wrong came last July, when he blindsided Zarif by demanding huge increases in nuclear centrifuge numbers.
+The first sign that things were going wrong came last July, when Khamenei blindsided Zarif by announcing that Iran needed huge increases in nuclear centrifuge numbers.

-There had earlier been indications that the Iranian delegation wanted to compromise.
+There had earlier been indications that the Iranian delegation wanted to compromise to make a deal.

-But after the possibility of a compromise vanished and a four-month extension was agreed until Nov.
-24, which Western officials hoped would allow Rouhani and Zarif to persuade hardliners in Tehran that an agreement could end sanctions.
+But after the leader publicly set clear red lines for his negotiators the possibility of a compromise vanished and a four-month extension was agreed to carry the negotiations to Nov.
+24, which Western officials hoped would be enough time for Rouhani and Zarif to persuade hardliners in Tehran that making an agreement was their ticket to gradually ending sanctions.

 But months of meetings between Iranian and American negotiators, including former Deputy Secretary of State Bill Burns, who began secret talks with Iran in 2013 to lay the groundwork for the current negotiations, and Under Secretary of State Wendy Sherman, who has led the U.S. delegations in Geneva and Vienna, failed find a compromise.

-They also failed to break the deadlock in November, agreeing another extension until June 30, with the understanding that the parties should reach a framework agreement by the end of March.
+They also failed to break the deadlock in November, agreeing another extension until June 30, with the understanding that the parties should reach a political framework agreement by the end of March this year.

 Western officials said the Obama administration and the Rouhani government both faced uphill battles to make their case to hardliners.